-Most healthcare providers are aware that there are legal guidelines stipulating how medical waste should be handled, but few are aware of how many medical waste regulators there are.
+Most healthcare providers are aware that there are legal guidelines stipulating how medical waste should be handled and disposed.
+But few are aware of how many medical waste regulators there are.
 Failing to comply with medical waste disposal regulations can have detrimental impacts on the health of your employees, the public, the environment, and your reputation.

 Who Regulates Medical Waste on the Federal Level?

 Improper handling of medical waste can pose a serious threat to employees, public health, and the environment, which is why several federal agencies have regulations and guidelines for medical waste disposal, including:

 The U.S. Environmental Protection Agency